aauss/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am Auss, a first-gen immigrant from Iraq, cognitive scientist by training, sport enthusiast, and bassist.
+Since October 2024, I am a PhD student with [Prof Nigel Collier](https://www.mmll.cam.ac.uk/nhc30) at the [Language Technology Lab](https://ltl.mmll.cam.ac.uk) at the University of Cambridge.
+There, I am exploring how large language models (LLMs) can be utilized for digital disease surveillance.
+I am specifically interested in LLMs' capability to help integrate various pieces of information like texts, maps, or mobility.
+Right now, I am looking into their capability to understand temporal relationships in structured data.
-For the last couple of years, I have been working as a data scientist at the [Robert Koch Institute](https://www.rki.de/EN/Home/homepage_node.html) (RKI) since BC (before COVID-19) with an emphasis on digital epidemiolgy.

-At RKI, I have been working on early detection of infectious diseases using natural language processing and time series analysis.
+Before my PhD, I have been working as a data scientist at the [Robert Koch Institute](https://www.rki.de/EN/Home/homepage_node.html) (RKI) since BC (before COVID-19).
+There, I have been working on early detection of infectious diseases using natural language processing and time series analysis.
 During the pandemic, I was heavily contributing to Germany's response against COVID-19.
-I was one of the founding members to develop Germany's first national surveillance system for intensive care unit capacities, the [DIVI-Intensivregister](https://www.intensivregister.de) working as a data scientist and data engineer.
-In 2022, I switched to the [Information Centre for International Health Protection](https://www.rki.de/EN/Content/Institute/DepartmentsUnits/ZIG/INIG/INIG_node.html) where I have been responsible to track international outbreak situations, using epidemic modelling and data analyses.
-In all positions, I was producing reports reports and analyses for political and medical stake holders.
-Outside of Germany, I worked on capacity building in digital epidemiology in Southern Africa, Central Asia, and soon in Southeast-Asia.
+I was in the founding team to develop Germany's first national surveillance system for intensive care unit capacities, the [DIVI-Intensivregister](https://www.intensivregister.de) working as a data scientist and data engineer.
+Later, I was responsible to track international outbreak situations, using epidemic modelling and data analyses.
+In all positions, I was producing reports and analyses for political and medical stake holders.
+Outside of Germany, I worked on capacity building in digital epidemiology in Southern Africa and Central Asia.

-Next to my position at RKI, I am involved with the [The Focus Group on AI for Health, a partnership of ITU and WHO](https://www.itu.int/en/ITU-T/focusgroups/ai4h/Pages/default.aspx) where I have been working as a topic group leader for outbreaks, working on standards for AI-based outbreak detection algorithms and on the working group for AI test specifications, helping other members of the focus group design and conduct tests for their AI systems.